-- Finance mobilized by biodiversity offsets is estimated at \$6-9 billion per year, with most from projects such as wetland and stream mitigation banks.
+- Finance mobilized by biodiversity offsets and credits is estimated at \$6-9 billion per year, with most from projects such as wetland and stream mitigation banks.
 These are areas that are preserved, restored, created or enhanced, to compensate for unavoidable impacts elsewhere, like the loss of streams and wetlands. - Offsets are part of the mitigation hierarchy, which is meant to help users to lessen their negative impacts on nature.
-These certificates are purchased to compensate for unavoidable biodiversity loss in development projects, while credits are tradable units of biodiversity with a nature-positive outcome. - Despite the global prevalence of this instrument, biodiversity offsets face criticism for several reasons, notably their lack of effectiveness.
-Many schemes have failed to achieve so-called no net loss or biodiversity net gain (BNG), in part due to difficulties in determining equivalence between biodiversity loss in one area and uplift in another location. - Research from the International Union for the Conservation of Nature (IUCN) suggests that of countries claiming to have offsetting regulation in place, 77% do not properly enforce it.
+These certificates are purchased to compensate for unavoidable biodiversity loss in development projects, while credits are tradable units of biodiversity with a nature-positive outcome. - Government programs like market-based schemes are needed to raise demand.
+Over the longer term, supply may be the limiting factor due to scaling challenges, measurement, transparency and monetization.
+In addition, investment in biodiversity certificates could cannibalize investment in carbon markets.
+To be able to monetize the same plot of land for both biodiversity and emission cuts, one likely needs to be a complementary revenue stream (like a co-benefit - see above) to the other.